bkuhn/talks/LinuxCollaborationSummit-2012/compliance.markdown

 # The &ldquo;Compliance&rdquo; Industry

-+ I'm disturbed Harald Welte &amp; I've created the &ldquo;compliance&rdquo; industry.
++ I'm disturbed Harald Welte &amp; I've inspired creation of the &ldquo;compliance&rdquo; industry.

 + Ironically, this industry wants enforcement to seem worse than it is.

-+ It behooves them when others spread FUD.
++ FUD aids their mission.

 # FUD Becomes Marketing

 <img src="pick-flick.jpg" align="right"  />

-+ Salespeople live to sell you things you don't already need.
++ Salespeople sell things you don't need.

-+ Most who talk about &ldquo;compliance&rdquo; want to sell you products you don't need.
++ Most talking of &ldquo;compliance&rdquo; wanna sell you proprietary junk.

-+ Fear of enforcement is their motivator.

 + Educate yourself:
-      + Ask people  who do enforcement, rather than sales people.
+      + Ask people who *do* enforcement, not sales people.

 ***
 > Coca-Cola's by far the world's number one soft drink, and they spend more money than anybody on advertising.
 <span class="fitonslide">
 <p align=right>
- &mdash; Tracy Flick, character in the 1999 film, <cite>Election</cite>
+ &mdash; Tracy Flick, character in the 1999 film, *Election*
 </p>
 </span>